 This course is aimed at those who work with children in a variety of settings including schools, youth programmes, family support centres, community groups etc. The course aims to enhance awareness and encourage good practice.

-All our courses are in line with the latest government legislation and guidance including "Working Together to Safeguard Children 2015" (Groups 1,2,3,4,5,6,7 & 8), Keeping Children Safe in Education (March 2015) and are fully compliant with local Safeguarding Children Board (LSCB) requirements.
-They are compliant with the Early Years Foundation Stage (EYFS) Section 11 of the Children Act 2004, section 175 of the Education Act 2002 and section 55 of the Borders, Citizenship and Immigration Act 2009, the General Dental Council (GDC) and the Care Quality Commission (CQC)
+All our courses are in line with the latest government legislation and guidance including "Working Together to Safeguard Children" 2018 (Groups 1,2,3,4,5,6,7 & 8), Keeping Children Safe in Education ( 2018) and are fully compliant with local Safeguarding Children Board (LSCB) requirements.

 The course also provides valuable opportunities to support individuals to develop skills, gain underpinning knowledge and understanding to meet the evidence requirements of individual units for the OCR Level 2 Certificate for the Children and Young People’s Workforce CPD Accreditation